pythonprogramming-development/.github/profile/README.md

 ### Welcome to Our Python Development Hub!

 **Who We Are:**
-Our team is passionate about building scalable, high-performance web applications using Angular.
+Our team is passionate about building scalable, high-performance web applications.
 We are a group of developers, designers, and architects dedicated to pushing the boundaries of what's possible with this powerful framework.

 **Get Involved:**
 Community involvement is the backbone of open-source projects like ours.
 You can contribute by reporting issues, suggesting improvements, or even submitting pull requests.
-If you're new to Angular or looking to improve, consider tackling some "good first issues" to get started.
+If you're new to Python or looking to improve, consider tackling some "good first issues" to get started.

 **Resources for You:**
 You'll find everything you need to join us in development in our [Documentation Hub](https://bio.link/angulardev).
 This includes setup instructions, coding standards, and contribution policies.
 Don't  out on our FAQ section, which can help you get up to speed quickly.